Tegelstenen/SSRS/README.md

         └── Trip2/
             ├── ...
     ```
-2. Then we make som initial processing inside `process_raw.py` of the individual csv files to create two merged csv files `engine_data.csv` `geo_data.csv`
+2. Then we make some initial processing inside `process_raw.py` of the individual csv files to create two merged csv files `engine_data.csv` `geo_data.csv`
     * `engine_data.csv` contains the data pertaining to the engine (i.e., they have a value to `signal_instance`)
         $\longrightarrow$ `RPM`
         $\longrightarrow$`ENGTEMP`